stackgl/webgl-workshop/exercises/blend-basics/README.md

 # Exercise

+Draw 4 overlapping rectangles with additive blending and the weight `gl.SRC_ALPHA` for the source fragment and `gl.ONE_MINUS_SRC_ALPHA` for the destination fragment.

 # Blending

 In WebGL, blending combines the contents of the currently rendered fragment with the color value stored in the drawing buffer to compute a new color value.